ghc-proposals/ghc-proposals/proposals/0000-fine-grained-undecidable.md

 # Fine-grained pragmas for classes, families, and instances

 Currently when one needs to "escape" the termination checker, this is only possible by enabling `UndecidableInstances` and `UndecidableSuperClasses` in a per-module basis.
 However, this means losing those checks for every single type class, family, or instance defined in that module.
-This proposal introduces new `%NoTerminationCheck`, `%LiberalCoverage`, and `%LiberalInjectivity` modifiers to mark a specific definition, instead of the whole module.
+This proposal introduces new modifiers to mark a specific definition, instead of the whole module.

 One side effect of only adding those changes would be weird syntax for adding `OVERLAPPING` information in addition to these modifiers.